 Nearsightedness is caused by an elongation of the eyeball over time, making it difficult to clearly see objects far away.

 Farsightedness is caused by the shortening of the eyeball, making it difficult to see objects that are close-by clearly.

 Double vision means a single clear image appears to repeat itself.
-This could be accompanied by other symptoms as headaches, nausea, a droopy eyelid and misalignment of the eyes.
+This could be accompanied by other symptoms like headaches, nausea, a droopy eyelid, and misalignment of the eyes.